SSL configuration for Log360

 - In the City field, enter the name of the city as provided in your organization’s registered address.

-- In the State/Province field, enter the name of the State/Province as provided in your organization’s registered address.
+- In the State/Province field, enter the name of the state or province as provided in your organization’s registered address.

 - In the Country Code field, enter the two letter code of the country where your organization is located.

-- In the Password field, enter a password no shorter than 6 characters to secure the keystore.
+- In the Password field, enter a password that consists of at least 6 characters to secure the keystore.

 - In the Validity (In Days) field, specify the number of days for which the SSL certificate will be considered valid.